Arsenik1/stockNotes/README.md

 Interested in further exploring or contributing to projects like StockNotes?
 Check out AskTheCode, a specialized GPT by OpenAI designed to assist with code analysis and more.
 Your active subscription also grants access to this platform.

-Note: The content provided here is based on the current state of the stockNotes repository and may evolve as the project develops.

 ## Electron Frontend

-A minimal Electron configuration is provided in the `electron_app` folder.
-Run `npm install` and `npm start` inside that directory to launch the experimental interface.
-The Electron app communicates with the Python backend via command line calls.
+The `electron_app` folder now contains a simple Electron interface mirroring the Tkinter UI.
+Run `npm install` followed by `npm start` inside that directory to launch it.
+Buttons in the window let you set the default date, switch modes, add stocks and notes, list companies, and read notes.
+The Electron renderer communicates with `backend.py` using Node's `child_process` module.

 ## Python Backend CLI